 Screenshot of PIA's privacy policy highlighting the data it collectsPIA is also one of the few VPNs that make their privacy policy clear and understandable

 My only complaint about PIA is that it's based in the US, one of the founding members of the 14 Eyes Alliance.
-It is, however, reassuring that all of its servers are privately owned and RAM-only.
+However, it’s also reassuring that all of its servers are privately owned and RAM-only.
 So, not only is your data regularly wiped from its servers, but the threat of third-party interference is minimized.
+Even better, there’s a 30-day money-back guarantee, giving you time to test it out without commitment.

 Useful Features